Algorithmically Designed Artificial Neural Networks (ADANNs): Higher order deep operator learning for parametric partial differential equations: Second order LIRK methods

-Order conditions for the one step method $\Phi$ are obtained by formally setting the Taylor expansion of $\Phi$ equal to the Taylor expansion of the solution of the ODE in \eqref{LIRK_derivation:eq1} for a fixed initial value $U \in \R^d$ up to terms of a certain order.
+Order conditions for the one-step method $\Phi$ are obtained by formally setting the Taylor expansion of $\Phi$ equal to the Taylor expansion of the solution of the \ODE\ in \eqref{LIRK_derivation:eq1} for a fixed initial value $U \in \R^d$ up to terms of a certain order.
 The resulting order conditions for a second order scheme are given by

 where $(C_i)_{i \in \{1, 2, \ldots, \RKsteps\}}, (c_i)_{i \in \{1, 2, \ldots, \RKsteps\}} \subseteq \R$ satisfy for all $i \in \{1, 2, \ldots, \RKsteps\}$ that